cyb3rxp/awesome-soc/detection_engineering.md

 Here is a [simplified drawing](https://www.linkedin.com/pulse/iso-27005-risk-management-aron-lange/?trackingId=oRjjiIdY9BNjne1ALRq02A%3D%3D) of the global process, leveraging ISO 27005 approach:
 ![image](https://user-images.githubusercontent.com/16035152/197557946-7bc27c7a-6aee-48f4-a013-2ac20d6b5c76.png)

 My recommendation is to follow the [EBIOS RM methodology](https://www.ssi.gouv.fr/guide/ebios-risk-manager-the-method/), from French ANSSI.
 The fourth workshop will aim at defining the "offensive scenarios" that are relevant for the environment for which you are running the risk management methodology.
-Those offensive scenarios should be considered as TTP (even if they are not directly referenced in MITRE ATT&CK Enterprise matrix), to be monitored by the OC.
+Those offensive scenarios should be considered as TTP (even if they are not directly referenced in MITRE ATT&CK Enterprise matrix), to be monitored by the SOC.

 ### Focus your SOC detection engineering taskforce on priorities: